 An Estates Strategy has been prepared and approved by the Governing Body.
 The strategy identifies five major projects which, with appropriate approval and funding will be progressed over the next ten years.
 One of these projects is the development of a new campus in Strabane that will be progressed within the Derry and Strabane City Deal project.
+The Financial Deal was signed on 18 September 2024.

-The College is also hoping to progress a food innovation project within the Causeway Coast and Glens Borough Council's Growth Deal initiative.
+The College is also hoping to progress a food innovation and skills project within the Causeway Coast and Glens Borough Council's Growth Deal initiative.